carlosp420/PyPhyloGenomics_ms/MS.md

 Thus, a method is needed to find candidate genes that can be easily sequenced from genomic DNA across several lineages.
-One strategy to fulfill this goal could be comparing genomic sequences of model species and extract suitable genes that can be sequenced in novel species from simple extractions of genomic DNA.
+One strategy to fulfill this goal could be comparing genomic sequences of model species and identify conserved regions to extract suitable genes that can be sequenced in novel species from simple extractions of genomic DNA.

 In this paper, we describe a protocol for finding genes from genomic DNA that are suitable for phylogenomic studies.